-Macular degeneration, a chronic eye disease, is the leading cause of vision loss and affects more Americans than cataracts and glaucoma combined.
-The disease is caused by the deterioration of the central portion of the retina, known as the macula, which is responsible for focusing central vision and controls the ability to see objects in fine detail.
-Patients with macular degeneration have difficulty reading, driving a car and recognizing faces and colors.
+Macular degeneration is the leading cause of vision loss for people over the age of 55.
+This chronic eye disease affects more Americans than cataracts and glaucoma combined.
+The disease is caused by the deterioration of the central portion of the retina, known as the macula, which is responsible for central vision used for reading, driving and recognizing faces.

 While macular degeneration can lead to central or legal blindness, it causes no pain.
 In many cases, the disease advances so slowly that those affected notice little change in their vision.
 In other cases, the disease progresses much faster and can lead to a loss of vision in both eyes.
 Those who have advanced macular degeneration in one eye are at especially high risk of developing it in the other eye.

 Dry Macular Degeneration